Can't Play YouTube Music on Amazon Echo? Solved!

 Step 1.
 Access the YouTube Music Library

 First, download, install and launch the latest version of Macsome YouTube Music Downloader on your computer.
-On the startup page, click the "Open YouTube Music Web Player" button, and then sign in to your YouTube Music account to access your YouTube Music library.
+And the YouTube Music web player at the same time, and then sign in to your YouTube Music account to access your YouTube Music library.

 Step 2.
 Choose the Output Format

-Click on the "Settings" icon in the top-right menu bar, you can customize the output settings, such as output format, output quality, output folder, and so on.
+Click on the "Settings", you can customize the output settings, such as output format, output quality, output folder, and so on.
 There are six audio formats for you, including MP3, AAC, WAV, FLAC, AIFF, and ALAC.
-You can also choose AUTO by default, and you will get the best quality as the same as the source files.
+You can also choose Auto by default, and you will get the best quality as the same as the source files.
 Here you can choose MP3 for your Echo devices.

 Step 3.
 Add Playlists from YouTube Music to Macsome

-Go through the playlists you want to play on Amazon Echo, and hit on the "Add to list" button to load all the songs in this playlist to the conversion pane.
+Go through the playlists you want to play on Amazon Echo, and hit on the "Click to add" button to load all the songs in this playlist to the conversion pane.
 Tick off the tracks you'd like to download.

 Step 4.
 Download YouTube Music Songs for Your Echo Devices